Other products

 Practical dosage recommendations:

-1 g sachet/dose treats 8 kg (17.6 lb) bodyweight daily approx. 25 days.
+Each 1 g sachet treats 8 kg bodyweight; administer daily for approx. 25 days.

-1.8 g sachet/dose treats 16 kg (35.2 lb) bodyweight daily approx. 25 days.
+Each 1.8 g sachet treats 16 kg bodyweight; administer daily for approx. 25 days.

+Each 4.5 g sachet treats 40 kg bodyweight; administer daily for approx. 25 days.
 For bitches weighing over 40 kg, additional sachets are required according to the additional bodyweight.

 Increased dosing for specific infections:

-Benzimidazoles have a high margin of safety.
 No specific overdose symptoms are known.
-No specific actions required.
+No specific actions is required.

 Not applicable.

-ATCvet code: QP52AC13
+4.1 ATCvet code: QP52AC13

-Fenbendazole is an anthelmintic belonging to the benzimidazole carbamates group.
-It acts by interfering in the energy metabolism of the nematode.
 The anthelmintic efficacy is based on inhibition of the polymerisation of tubulin to microtubuli.
 The anthelmintic affects both adult and immature stages of gastrointestinal and respiratory nematodes.

 Fenbendazole is only partly absorbed from the intestine and reaches maximum plasma concentration in dogs 6 - 24 hours after oral administration.
-In cats the mean maximum serum concentration of fenbendazole was reached about 4 hours after treatment.
+In cats, the mean maximum serum concentration of fenbendazole was reached about 4 hours after treatment.
 Administration of fenbendazole in food did significantly increase its bioavailability compared to the administration on an empty stomach.

 Fenbendazole is metabolised mainly by enzymes of the cytochrome P-450 system in the liver.
 The major oxidative metabolite is fenbendazole sulfoxide which is further metabolised to fenbendazole sulfone.